punnSoft/monoploy_demo_project/README.md

 - The InJail square is the 11th square on the board.

 Consider: The player's balance can be negative.
 Players do not go bankrupt.

+You can play 200 rounds with a maximum of 8 players.

 ### Rules
 For this demo project I focused with the following rules on the Go, Luxury Tax, Income Tax and GoToPrison squares to the board: